apavlovics/sonya-v2/README.md

 # Sonya V2

-All the following commands should be executed from the project main folder.
+All the following commands should be executed from the project’s root folder.

 ## Preparing Workspace